kovidgoyal/calibre/manual/gui.rst

 automatically show you links pointing to the web pages for the book on amazon, worldcat, etc. from where the metadata was downloaded.

-You can right click on individual ebook formats in the Book details panel to delete them, compare them to their original versions, save them to disk, open them with an external program, etc.
+You can right click on individual e-book formats in the Book details panel to delete them, compare them to their original versions, save them to disk, open them with an external program, etc.